damianhorna/multi-imbalance/README.md

 pip install -U -e ".[all]"
 ```
 After that you can use multi-imbalance as normal Python package.
 Your next changes will be automatically loaded.
 Our project uses GitHub actions on push and pull request.
-The action runs tox with configuration define in tox.ini.
+The actions run tox with configuration define in tox.ini.

 multi-imbalance uses reStructuredText markdown for docstrings.
 To build the documentation locally run:
 ```bash